mahadiksm/Secure-Zone-Geo-Temporal-Crime-Analysis-Platform/README.md

 # Secure-Zone-Geo-Temporal-Crime-Analysis-Platform
 Secure Zone: Geo-Temporal Crime Analysis Platform is a web-based system that uses Machine Learning, Python, Flask, PHP, and MySQL to analyze crime patterns, predict crime categories, visualize trends, and provide interactive dashboards for data-driven crime monitoring and decision-making.
+Data gather from Raigad District including City and villages from year 2020